tompidev/TD-Grub2-Theme-Installer/README.md

 $ git config --global core.editor 'vim'
 ```

-## :arrow_down: How to add Themes to the directory
+## ⬇️ How to add Themes to the directory

 Do you want to set more Themes?